What is the Best Soil for Microgreens?

 Greentree makes their own mixes in Ithaca, New York.
 This is one of the reasons we would prefer to use this product as it supports the local economy.
 We bought the 1.5 cubic foot bag from their retail store for around $15.

-The soil mix is well blended, has no clumps or large pieces of debris, and feels soft and fluffy, and it doesn't compact in the microgreen tray.
+The soil mix is well blended, has no clumps or large pieces of debris, feels soft and fluffy, and doesn’t compact in the microgreen tray.

 It costs about the same as Coco Loco, but for me, it’s an hour longer drive each way to pick up the soil.
 That said, I rather buy a local product if it performs.

-Growers' Blend is labeled as organic, this is a plus.
-I'm not sure about the sustainability mentioned on the label, maybe more renewable than sustainable.
+Growers’ Blend is labeled as organic, and this is a plus.
+I’m unsure about the sustainability mentioned on the label, may be more renewable than sustainable.